FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 The highest salaries in logistics are usually for executive roles, like chief supply chain officer or VP of global logistics.
 Their compensation may reach the mid-six figures or higher.
 Exact salaries vary significantly based on factors like company size, industry, location, and experience.

-FreightIntel AI provides meaningful and easy-to-understand observations, insights, and recommendations in minutes on the questions you didn’t even know to ask.
+Loadsmart's FreightIntel AI provides meaningful answers to questions you may not know to ask.